What is a blunt?

 How much weed should you put in a blunt?

 Blunts are bigger than your average joint so you’ll need more weed.
 Typically, 1-2 grams should be enough for one blunt, but if you are using a big cigar, you may need more.
-Consider how many people will be in your smoking circle.
+Consider how many people will be in your smoking circle and adjust accordingly.

 Step 1: Grind your cannabis

 Break down your cannabis into shake using a grinder or your hands.
-Using a grinder will help maintain an even burn, while using your hands is the more traditional method and is often preferred to help the blunt burn a little slower.
+Using a grinder will make the weed an even consistency and help maintain an even burn.
+Using your hands is the more traditional method and is often preferred to help the blunt burn a little slower.

 Step 2: Prep the blunt wrap

-Use a blade to cut the blunt lengthwise, or if you’ve got the right touch you can “crack” the blunt using your fingers.
+Use a razor blade to cut the blunt lengthwise, or if you’ve got the right touch, you can “crack” the blunt using your fingers.

 Once you’ve split the blunt, empty the tobacco from the middle and discard (or if you like to smoke spliffs, save it for later).